simonbs/Runestone/README.md

 ## 📱 Projects

 The Runestone framework is used by an app of the same name.
-Runestone (the app) is a plain text editor for iPhone and iPad that uses all the features of this framework.
+The Runestone app is a plain text editor for iPhone and iPad that uses all the features of this framework.

 <a href="https://apps.apple.com/us/app/runestone-editor/id1548193893" target="_blank"><img width="150" alt="Runestone app icon" src="Assets/runestone-editor-app-icon.png"/></a>